apigee/api-platform-samples/doc-samples/nodejs-baas-cookbook/README.md

 can change the profile information as you wish.

-For assistance, post to the [Apigee Developer Forum](http://support.apigee.com)
+For assistance, please use [Apigee Support](https://community.apigee.com/content/apigee-customer-support).

-Copyright © 2014 Apigee Corporation
+Copyright © 2015 Apigee Corporation

 Licensed under the Apache License, Version 2.0 (the "License"); you may not use this file except in compliance with the License.
 You may obtain a copy